 As a group, our teachers came up with ideas that go along with the letters in our mascot name.
-I made separate 8 1/2 inch sized posters and a large poster for our school that are now posted all over the school to help us work with our kids.
+I made separate 8 1/2 inch sized posters and a large poster for our school that are all now posted all over the school to help us work with our kids.
 This is the 11 x 17 one.

-It doesn’t have to a hard.
-I just made a recorder log so my 5th graders can keep track and evaluate their progress in our black belt system.
-The student will write the date, the belt name, how many times they have practiced it before trying to pass it off, and whether they passed it off.
-I will have occasional conferences with them to discuss their progress and give the log to parents at parent/teacher conferences.
+It doesn’t have to be hard.
+I made a recorder log so my 5th graders can keep track and evaluate their progress in our black belt system.
+Each student will write the date and the belt name.
+Then they will keep track of how many times they have practiced it before trying to pass it off, and whether they passed it off.
+I have occasional conferences with them to discuss their progress and give the log to parents at parent/teacher conferences.

 Here are some FREE packs I have made to help your kids with a growth mindset.
 Recorder Black Belt System Freebie, and Musical Moments Listening Sampler, Engine Engine Beat Book Sampler, Bubble Spot Active Listening Pack or my brand new I am Kind Music Composition Project pack.